KleineEdelweiss/lmsensors_rb/README.md

 # ``.enum`` will return a list of LmSensors::AbsSensor objects
 # or their subclasses.
 items = s.enum

+# Sets the fmap of the sensor.
+If this is set on a SensorSpawner,
+# it will automatically use the same format map for any sensors it
+# creates.
+If it is set on a single Sensor, it will only affect that
+# one.
+This method can be used to pass in a custom Proc/Lambda
+# object for the sensor in question to use as its feature-formatting
+# selector.
+By default, the format will be 'LmSensors::DEF_FMAP'.
+#
+# For more details on this, please view 'FMAPPER.md'
+s.set_fmap :your_proc

+s.reset_fmap # Reset it back to the default

 # Where :idx is an int in range, assign new
 # AbsSensor object to sobj.